-Day 8, Sat, 25 Jan.
+Day 8, Tue, 20 Jan.
 Quixada.
 Our lodging is nestled into a range of those ancient hills with good dry forest all around, making for short walks into excellent birding habitat.
 Here is our only chance for the rarely seen White-browed Guan-but that chance is a good one, because here they regularly feed the birds, which congregate at the forest edge early in the morning, especially in dryer years.
-Also to be sought in the vicinity are Pygmy Nightjar, Ferruginous Pygmy-Owl, Greenbarred Woodpecker, the handsome Silvery-cheeked Antshrike, Barred (Caatinga) Antshrike (distinctive, red-eyed subspecies capistratus), Great Antshrike (distinctive, white-barred subspecies stagurus), Black-bellied Antwren, Pearly-vented Tody-Tyrant, Ash-throated Casiornis, the striking White-naped Jay, the differently striking Campo Troupial, the impressive Long-billed Wren, and Ultramarine Grosbeak.
-Keep an eye to the skies as well, for Black-chested Buzzard-Eagle and Zone-tailed Hawk.
-This is also an internationally famous spot among hanggliders, who have launched flights from nearby, constantly windy summits to log the longest continuous glides in South America!
+Also to be sought in the vicinity are Pygmy Nightjar, Ferruginous Pygmy-Owl, Greenbarred Woodpecker, the handsome Northern Silvery-cheeked Antshrike (described to science only in 2024!), Barred (Caatinga) Antshrike (distinctive, red-eyed subspecies capistratus), Great Antshrike (distinctive, white-barred subspecies stagurus), Black-bellied Antwren, Pearly-vented Tody-Tyrant, Ash-throated Casiornis, Crested Becard, the striking Whitenaped Jay, the differently striking Campo Troupial, the impressive Long-billed Wren, and Ultramarine Grosbeak.
+Keep an eye to the skies as well, for Black-chested Buzzard-Eagle and Harris's and Zone-tailed hawks.
+This is also an internationally famous spot among hangeliders, who have launched flights from nearby, constantly windy summits to log the longest continuous glides in South America!

 After lunch, we'll continue south through interior Ceara, destination: Crato and the Chapada do Araripe National Forest.
 We will be traversing one of the most impoverished regions of Brazil, where life is hard for people and wildlife alike.
 Most areas are overrun with goats (the only animals that can survive without extraordinary care) that eat almost everything from the roots up, and water is scarce and ephemeral.
-If seasonal rains have been sufficient to establish ponds along the road where passerines concentrate, and we may pick up a nice variety of ducks, perhaps including Southern Pochard and Masked and Comb ducks.
+If seasonal rains have been sufficient to establish ponds along the road where passerines concentrate, we may pick up a nice variety of ducks, perhaps including Southern Pochard and Masked and Comb ducks.